This week's article is a guest post by Kara Swanson, the nutritionist, and founder of Life Well Lived.

 Pretty simple, right?
 But not always easy!
 Don’t feel overwhelmed.
 Pick one of these tips to start with.
 Choose one that you think would have the biggest impact on your child.
 Then once you’ve got that habit down, choose another one.
 Simple, small habits add up and become second nature which will result in a healthier child and fewer days off work for you.

-Life Well Lived.
+Kara Swanson is a certified nutritionist, recipe developer, and meal plan creator over at Life Well Lived.
 Her passion is to show that eating clean + healthy is not only simple but also really delicious.
 Life is crazy and Kara loves making the food part a no-brainer by sharing quick + easy meals for those busy weeknights.
 No more boring chicken + broccoli.